 Are Guns & Ammo The New Gold?
 Why More Americans Are Arming Themselves

-The threat of a U.S. double dip recession coupled with this summer's debt debacle in Washington - and the subsequent failure of the so-called "debt supercommittee" - has many ordinary Americans looking at gold as a safe store of value.
-However, there's another commodity that historically has risen in price along with gold - and is potentially more useful in the event of a global crisis: Ammunition.
+The threat of a U.S. double-dip recession during the Obama era – and the subsequent failure of the so-called "debt supercommittee" – got many ordinary Americans looking at gold as a safe store of value.
+While not much has changed since then, there's another commodity that has historically risen in price along with gold, and it’s potentially more useful in the event of a global crisis: Ammunition.

 |Alex Jones' Prison Planet|